 3) Get Some Fresh Warnemünde Fish Into Your Belly

-Let’s really get started into your wonderful 24 hours in Warnemünde.
+Let’s really get started on your wonderful 24 hours in Warnemünde.
 There are a number of seafood restaurants in Warnemünde, but I chose Fischhus Min Herzing.
-It’s not along the seaside like many of the others, but located more in town.
-It’s also small, not over the top pretentious, and doles out some of the most delicious and freshest of seafood arund.
+It’s not along the seaside like many of the others but located more in town.
+It’s also small, not over the top pretentious, and doles out some of the most delicious and freshest of seafood around.
 I opted for some grilled cod, with a small salad, and fried potatoes.
 As it was a hot sunny day, I also paired it with a small German beer.

 4) Stroll Along The Canal (Alter Strom)

-After the yummy lunch, I headed to the canal and began walking towards the beach.
+After the yummy lunch, I headed to the canal and began walking toward the beach.
 Even during the first weekend in June, it was hard to navigate through the massive crowds here.
-Dotted on both sides with souvenir shops, food stalls, restaurants, and bars, this is the place to come and people watch in Warnemünde.
-You can also choose from one of several companies that offer boat excursions around the harbour from here.
+Dotted on both sides with souvenir shops, food stalls, restaurants, and bars, this is the place to come and people-watch in Warnemünde.
+You can also choose from one of several companies that offer boat excursions around the harbor from here.

 5) Stop For a Mojito At A Cuban Bar Because Why Not, You’re On Holiday

 It was getting hot and I needed something to cool me down and what better than a refreshing mojito?
 Day drinking is perfectly acceptable when you’re on holiday, right?
 I stopped by an oddly themed Cuban bar for a quick drink before moving on again.